webyom/grunt-yomb/README.md

 ```

 ### Write AMD module like nodejs module
 You can write your client AMD module like writing a nodejs module, yomb will build it into a formalized AMD module.
-You must assign your module implementation to `module.exports`.
+You must assign your module implementation to `module.exports` ([dist](https://github.com/webyom/grunt-yomb-example/blob/master/dist/examples/write-like-nodejs), [src](https://github.com/webyom/grunt-yomb-example/blob/master/src/examples/write-like-nodejs)).
 ```javascript
 var $ = require('jquery');
 var foo = {};